 Select the Email account you want to connect to.
 Here we are going for Gmail.

 You will see a login link to Gmail.
-Copy and paste the same in your system web browser.
+Copy and paste the same into your system web browser.
 And after that log in to your email account.
 But don’t close the Mailspring application while doing this.

 Uninstall or remove Mailspring